murielsilveira/drool/docs/api.md

 #### flow

 The `flow` method returns a Promise, that will be resolved (or rejected) after the exit step has been called (regardless of if you pass an exit method).
-Flow takes two required aguments, the first agument is an object that contains the flow actions, the second argument is a [selenium webdriver](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html) instance (For instance the one returned by [start](#start)
+Flow takes two required arguments, the first argument is an object that contains the flow actions, the second argument is a [selenium webdriver](http://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/index.html) instance (For instance the one returned by [start](#start)

 ##### flow cycle